Hats-Protocol/hats-protocol/README.md

 The admin of every Hat is another Hat.
 This means that the authority to perform admin functions for a given Hat is assigned to the wearer of its admin Hat.

 The scope of authority for a Hat's admin is to determine who can wear it.
-This is reflected in the ability create the Hat and to mint or transfer the Hat's token.
+This is reflected in the ability create the Hat and to mint or (for mutable Hats) transfer the Hat's token.

 #### Hatter Contracts